jdlaurence/xromm-tools/README.md

 ## Motivation
 The [XROMM](https://www.xromm.org/) (X-ray Reconstruction of Moving Morphology) community continues to grow rapidly, as does the use of XROMM data.
 Concurrently, the scientific community has adopted higher standards of data reproducibility and transparency of analysis; more often than not, researchers are required to submit both their data and code alongside a manuscript.
 The [XROMM_MayaTools](https://bitbucket.org/xromm/xromm_mayatools/wiki/Home) shelf, the standard toolbox for XROMM data processing, is powerful and user-friendly but is not ideal for the programmatic automation of data analysis.
 After exporting tracked data from XMALab, it is virtually impossible to reproduce a user's processing steps in Maya (unless they have meticulously documented every mouse-click).
-Fortunately, the actual mathematic operations underlying most data processing in Maya are (relatively) straightforward and, thus, replicable.
+Fortunately, the actual mathematic operations underlying most data processing in Maya are (relatively) straightforward and, thus, replicable in common programming languages.

-Thus, the motivation for the performing these operations outside of Maya is to increase **reproducibility**, **transparency**, and **ease of batch processing**.
+Overall, the motivation for performing these operations outside of Maya is to increase **reproducibility**, **transparency**, and **ease of batch processing** in XROMM projects.

 ## What this is, and what this is not
-This toolbox replicates the core functionality of the MayaTools shelf, as well as, allows for batch processing.
-Does not fully eliminate maya from workflow, still need to..
+This toolbox replicates the core functionality of the MayaTools shelf and introduces a workflow for the batch processing of XROMM data.
+Importantly, Maya is still required in a key step in the workflow, and we suggest retaining Maya and MayaTools as resource for both 'sanity-checks' and visualizations.

 ## Instructions